sanyambassi/ciphertrust-manager-mcp-server/MANUAL_TEST.md

 ---

-## 4. Check Logs
+## 4. Tips for Manual Testing

-- The server logs output to the terminal (stderr).
-- Look for errors or stack traces if something fails.
+- **Copy and paste** JSON-RPC messages into the terminal where the server is running.
+- **Each message must be on a single line** and followed by Enter.
+- **To exit** the server, press `Ctrl+C`.
+- **Log output** is written to stderr and will appear in the terminal.

 ---

 ## 5. Troubleshooting

+- **No response?**
+  - Make sure you pressed Enter after pasting the JSON.
+  - Check for errors in the terminal output.
 - **Server not starting?**
-  - Check that your virtual environment is activated and dependencies are installed.
+  - Ensure your virtual environment is activated and dependencies are installed.
   - Run `python --version` to ensure you are using Python 3.11+.
-- **No response or connection refused?**
-  - Make sure the server is running and listening on the correct port.
-  - Check firewall or security group settings if running on a remote server.
 - **Unexpected errors?**
   - Review the logs for error messages.
   - Ensure your `.env` file is present and correctly configured.